unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   text=" 'American factories and plants had fallen, thousands of banks, with no money to lend and no cash on hand, closed their doors.'
 [New Mexico during the Great Depression](https://themountainvoice.com/2017/07/29/new-mexico-during-the-great-depression/)" %}
 Under President Franklin D. Roosevelt's _New Deal_ subsistence programs were put into effect to try and boost the American economy.
 Programs like *Public Works of Art Project* attracted artists from all over the country putting Santa Fe and Taos on the map.
 New Mexico was now being promoted as a premier artistic destinations with Albuquerque as the stopover point.
-[^NewMexicoGreatDepression] However, as tension increased across the ocean the country would soon be pulled into a new World War.
+However, as tension increased across the ocean the country would soon be pulled into a new World War.

  {% include figure.html